'The whole truth and nothing but the truth.' | Grand juror sues for release of transcripts related to Breonna Taylor case

 “The legal system has placed the grand jurors in this matter on an island where they are left to wonder if anyone who finds them will treat them well or hold the pain and anger of the lingering questions against them."

-The juror also reference what Cameron said towards the end of his speech during the Taylor case announcement.
+The juror also references what Cameron said towards the end of his speech during the Taylor case announcement.

 “And I will fight for those across our state who feel like their voice isn’t heard, who feel marginalized, judged, and powerless to bring about change.
 In a world that is forcing many of us to pick a side, I choose the side of justice.
 I choose the side of truth.
 I choose a path that moves the Commonwealth forward and toward healing.
 You have that choice as well.
 Let’s make it together,” Cameron spoke.